Cadigan Prize for Younger Writers

 The Cadigan Prize for Younger Writers is judged each year by recent contributors to West Branch, Bucknell's professional literary journal, and recognizes outstanding works of poetry and prose by Bucknell undergraduates.
 First and second place prizes, as well as honorable mentions, are awarded in each of two genres: prose, which includes both fiction and creative nonfiction and poetry.
 The awards are made possible by the generous support of Robb '86 and Joan Daughen Cadigan '86.

-Judges for 2019–20 Cadigan Prizes are Blair Hurley (prose), author of the novel The Devoted, and Iliana Rocha (poetry), most recently the author of the poetry collection Instrument of Gaps.
+Judges for 2019–20 Cadigan Prizes are Paige Cooper (prose), author of the story collection Zolitude, and Carolyn Hembree (poetry), most recently the author of the poetry collection Rigging a Chevy into a Time Machine and Other Ways to Escape a Plague.
 Both writers have recently appeared in West Branch.

 Submitting Your Work

 To compete for a 2019–20 Cadigan Prize, please submit your literary work via the Stadler Center application portal by Dec.
 12, 2019, at midnight.
 Notification is in January.
 Winners will be invited to read their work at the Annual Student Reading in April.

 On May 13, 1977, at the age of 23, Julia Smithson '76 died of injuries sustained in an automobile accident.
 A Bucknell graduate with a major in English, Julia was married to Lowell W. Fritz '76.
 She was the daughter of Mr. and Mrs. Guy Smithson, Jr., of Knoxville, Tenn.
 Donations made to a fund to perpetuate her memory have enabled the Department of English to establish the Julia Fonville Smithson Memorial Prize, to be awarded annually to students whose dedication to the sharing and the making of literature carries into the future the spirit of Julia Smithson.